buildpacks/pack/README.md

     <br>
     Whether or not this buildpack is considered the latest version (for use in specifying `groups` below).

-  > Multiple versions of the same buildpack (i.e. buildpacks with the same ID but with URIs to differing versions) may be
+  > Multiple versions of the same buildpack (i.e. buildpacks with the same ID) may be specified in this list, though
-  > specified in this list, though only one entry per ID may be marked as `latest`.
+  > only one entry per ID may be marked as `latest`.

 - **`groups`** _(list, required)_
   <br>